INCLUDE – Promoting socially balanced economic development in Nepal

 Selected value chains and responsible businesses in the focus districts have grown and become more inclusive.

-Inclusive Development of the Economy (INCLUDE) is a joint Nepali-German initiative under Nepal’s Ministry of Cooperatives and Poverty Alleviation (MoCPA).
+Inclusive Development of the Economy (INCLUDE) is a joint Nepali-German initiative under Nepal’s Ministry of Land Management, Cooperatives and Poverty Alleviation (MoLCPA).
 INCLUDE is the anchor programme at the heart of Nepali-German development cooperation in the priority area of sustainable economic development and trade.

 INCLUDE aims to: